 If an automatic re-declaration process provided for above is not resulting in limits that accurately reflect the availability of the Generator Asset or is otherwise not performing correctly, a Designated Entity may perform re-declarations manually by calling into the Control Room Generation Desk during the Operating Day.

-For Limited Energy Resources, a Market Participant shall submit into the Day-Ahead Energy Market, as part of the normal Supply Offer for the Generator Asset, an estimate of the total Energy that unit is capable of producing for the Operating Day.
+For Limited Energy Resources, a Market Participant shall submit into the Day-Ahead Market, as part of the normal Supply Offer for the Generator Asset, an estimate of the total Energy that unit is capable of producing for the Operating Day.
 In Real- Time, the Market Participant can manage the use of energy from any portion of a Limited Energy Resource through the use of limited energy hourly maximum levels for the associated Limited Energy Resource.

+Generators may submit Day-Ahead Ancillary Services Offers for use in the Day-Ahead Market in accordance with Market Rule 1 Section III.1.8.1.

 INCREMENT OFFERS

-A Market Participant may submit on an Increment Offer up to 50 Blocks per hour for use in the Day-Ahead Energy Market at any Location for which an LMP is calculated.
+A Market Participant may submit on an Increment Offer up to 50 Blocks per hour for use in the Day-Ahead Market at any Location for which an LMP is calculated.

 It is not required that physical generation or load exists at the Location that is specified in the Increment Offer.